-- 1. For the preparation and fair presentation of the consolidated financial statements in accordance with U.S. GAAP: - To evaluate subsequent events through the date the consolidated financial statements are issued or available to be issued, and to disclose the date through which subsequent events were evaluated in the consolidated financial statements.
+- 1. For the preparation and fair presentation of the consolidated financial statements in accordance with U.S. GAAP; - 2.
+To evaluate subsequent events through the date the consolidated financial statements are issued or available to be issued, and to disclose the date through which subsequent events were evaluated in the consolidated financial statements.
 Management also agrees that it will not conclude on subsequent events earlier than the date of the management representation letter referred to below; - 3.
-For the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error: - 4.
+For the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; - 4.
 With regards to ICFR, for: - a.
 Designing, implementing, and maintaining effective ICFR; - b.
-Evaluating the effectiveness of the entity's ICFR using suitable and available criteria; - Providing management's assessment about ICFR in a report that accompanies the auditors' report; - d.
-Supporting its assessment about the effectiveness of the entity's ICFR with sufficient evaluations and documentation; - Determining that the as of date corresponds to the balance sheet date (or period ending date) of the period covered by the consolidated financial statements; and - 5.
+Evaluating the effectiveness of the entity's ICFR using suitable and available criteria; - c.
+Providing management's assessment about ICFR in a report that accompanies the auditors' report; - d.
+Supporting its assessment about the effectiveness of the entity's ICFR with sufficient evaluations and documentation; - e.
+Determining that the as of date corresponds to the balance sheet date (or period ending date) of the period covered by the consolidated financial statements; and - 5.
 To provide us with: - Access to all information of which management is aware that is relevant to the preparation and fair presentation of the consolidated financial statements and to management's assessment of ICFR, including information relevant to disclosures; - b.
-Draft financial statements, including information relevant to their preparation and fair presentation, when needed, to allow for the completion of the audit in accordance with the proposed timeline; - Additional information that we may request from management for the purpose of the integrated audit; and
+Draft financial statements, including information relevant to their preparation and fair presentation, when needed, to allow for the completion of the audit in accordance with the proposed timeline; - c.
+Additional information that we may request from management for the purpose of the integrated audit; and d.
+Unrestricted access to persons within the entity from whom we determine it necessary to obtain audit evidence.

 Page 4

 Audit Committee

 c/o Mr. Cory Richardson, SVP and

 Chief Financial Officer

 Northfield Mutual Holding Company

-September 23, 2021
+October 12, 2022